vergic/vngage-desktop-plugin-mini/README.md

 parcel index.html --cert certificate.cert --key private.key --https
 ```
 go to [https://localhost:1234/](https://localhost:1234/)
+And see that it runs

 ### Create a plugin in Vergic engage
-1. Go to the plugins tab
+1. In Vergic engage, go to the plugins tab
 1. Click the "+New plugin" button
     1. Enter a plugin name in the popup
     1. Set the url to https://localhost:1234/